- Men account for over 75 percent of suicides, and the rate of male suicide has risen in recent decades.

-Indeed, three of the core arguments of my forthcoming book Men’s Issues and Men’s Mental Health (Springer, in press) are that existing approaches to male suicide prevention (and men’s mental health per se) inadequately address the issue, as they:
+Indeed, three of the core arguments of my new book Men’s Issues and Men’s Mental Health (Springer, 2021) are that existing approaches to male suicide prevention (and men’s mental health per se) inadequately address the issue, as they:

 - Too narrowly focus on the singular concept of masculinity, lacking any peripheral vision to examine important aspects of adverse social context experienced by many men.

 - Sometimes take an unhelpful blaming and shaming accusatory approach by suggesting that men's mental health woes are due to alleged male deficits such as stubbornness.

 - Insufficiently adopt a male-sensitive and male-friendly "strengths-based approach" in the provision of mental health services that build on male proclivities and preferences.